RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 9.3 million new jobs and $1.6 trillion new business revenue will be created by the Salesforce economy by 2026.
 (Resource: Salesforce)

 As we all know, Salesforce is a cloud-based online customer relationship management (CRM) software solution.
 SalesForce helps marketing, sales, commerce, and service and IT teams to work at a single integrated CRM platform.
+Thoughtful use of this CMS is key to the success of your business.
+So, learn how to use Salesforce CRM.

-As per Salesforce, Apex is a strongly typed, object-oriented programming language that allows developers to execute flow and transaction control statements on SalesForce servers in conjunction with calls to the API.
+As per Salesforce, Apex is a strongly typed, object-oriented programming language that allows developers to execute flow and transaction control statements on Salesforce servers in conjunction with calls to the API.
 Using syntax that looks like Java and acts like database stored procedures, Apex enables developers to add business logic to most system events, including button clicks, related record updates, and Visualforce pages.
 Apex Code can be initiated by Web service requests and from triggers on objects.

-Apex Collections is a type of variable, it can store numerous records.
-The different types of Collections are Set, List and Map.
+Apex Collections is a type of variable; it can store numerous records.
+The different types of Collections are Set, List, and Map.

 1. Apex Sets